qur786/portfolio/README.md

 # Qurban's Portfolio

 Welcome to the repository for my personal portfolio!
-This portfolio is built using Vite React, TypeScript, Tailwind CSS, Module CSS, tsparticles, React Awesome Reveal, and SVG icons.
+This portfolio is built using Vite React, TypeScript, Tailwind CSS, Module CSS, Three.js, React Awesome Reveal, and SVG icons.

 ## Table of Contents